Wiliot announces a battery-assisted version of its IoT Pixels tag that takes the Bluetooth standard to places it’s never been to before

 This launch is set to accelerate adoption of Wiliot’s next generation of IoT technology, putting it on a course to scale the Internet of Things by 100X, from billions of expensive things to include trillions of everyday things.

-LAS VEGAS, May 18, 2022 – Wiliot, the Internet of Things pioneer whose IoT platform is enabling trillions of everyday “things” to gain intelligence and harness the power of the cloud, today announced a milestone expansion of its product portfolio with the introduction of a Battery-Assisted IoT Pixel, developed in partnership with leading smart tag manufacturer Identiv.
+LAS VEGAS, May 18, 2022 – Wiliot, the Internet of Things pioneer whose IoT platform is enabling trillions of everyday “things” to gain intelligence and harness the power of the cloud, today announced a milestone expansion of its product portfolio with the introduction of a Battery-Assisted IoT Pixels, developed in partnership with leading smart tag manufacturer Identiv.

-“Wiliot was founded on the mission to transform industries by embedding everything with cloud intelligence using our IoT pixel tagging technology,” stated Roee Zeiler, Wiliot’s CFO.
+“Wiliot was founded on the mission to transform industries by embedding everything with cloud intelligence using our IoT pixels tagging technology,” stated Roee Zeiler, Wiliot’s CFO.
 “We began by tackling this challenge with battery-free technology, which significantly reduced barriers to IoT adoption and will scale the IoT from billions to trillions.”

 This new battery-assisted tag reduces the cost of bringing Bluetooth standards-based continuous connectivity and intelligence to things by 10X, whereas the battery-free product cuts the cost of Bluetooth standard integration by 100X.